 Why is the EOA being updated now?

-Several issues must be considered to meet our goals of job growth, environmental health and equitable access to resources, including:
+Several issues must be addressed to meet our goals of job growth, environmental health and equitable access to resources, including:

 - Address the shrinking supply of industrial land.
-Portland experienced extensive growth in last business cycle (2008-2019), adding more than 71,000 new jobs.
-The Comprehensive Plan and previous plans designated ample capacity for residential and commercial growth well beyond 2040; however, the land supply for industrial growth is tighter.
+Portland experienced extensive growth in the last business cycle (2008-19), adding more than 71,000 new jobs.
+The Comprehensive Plan has ample capacity for residential and commercial growth well beyond 2045; however, the land supply for industrial growth is tighter.

 - Promote inclusive prosperity and reduce BIPOC income disparities.
 Industrial and office jobs increase BIPOC incomes more than other job types.
-Specifically, regional job growth in the industrial sectors (production and distribution) raises BIPOC income by about 20% overall and Black incomes by 25%, relative to all other sectors in 2018.
+Specifically, jobs in the industrial sectors (production and distribution) raise BIPOC income by about 20% overall and Black incomes by 25%, relative to other sectors.
 Office jobs raise BIPOC incomes by 16%.

-- Reconcile other important land use decisions involving natural resource protections along the Columbia Slough and Harbor lands.
+- Reconcile economic goals with other important land use decisions involving natural resource protections along the Columbia Slough and Portland Harbor.

-- Update important business cycle trends and growth forecasts to inform decisions related toequity, economic diversity, traded sector growth, and recession recovery considerations.
+- Track business cycle trends and growth forecasts to inform decisions related toequity, economic diversity, traded-sector growth, and recession recovery.

-These factors must be balanced in order to meet our goals of job growth, environmental health and equitable access to resources.
+These factors must be balanced in order to meet our goals of job growth, environmental health and equity.
 To address these tradeoffs, this EOA update will consider alternative scenarios for industrial growth capacity and seek integrated approaches to support economic prosperity and equity, environmental health, and other City policies.

-As prescribed in Oregon’s Planning Goal 9 for preparing EOAs, the Bureau of Planning and Sustainability will publish the following reports, which will be available for public and technical review:
+As prescribed in Oregon’s Planning Goal 9 for preparing EOAs, the Bureau of Planning and Sustainability will publish the following reports, which will be available for public review:

 - Trends, Opportunities and Market Factors (Spring 2022)